mrdougwright/deja-view/README.md

 deja-view
 =========

-really simple &amp; small but powerful UX library
+really simple, fun, &amp; small but powerful UX library

 * display data in your dom declaratively with no querying and have it update automatically
 * describe behavior in your dom using **view expressions**, which you can extend yourself endlessly
 * compose and extend views very easily
-* automatically caches the state of your view to local storage
+* automatically cache the state of your view to local storage
 * only 500 lines (10kb)
 * IE6+ compatible